 With true crime-based drama series garnering a lot of global attention over the past couple of years, it’s no surprise that every major streaming service is jumping on the bandwagon.
-Thus, Hulu is no different in its endeavors to explore tales just as messy as they are intriguing, as evidenced in Hulu’s ‘Candy’ — the retelling of Betty Gore’s horrific 1980 homicide.
+Thus, Hulu and HBO Max are no different in their endeavors to explore tales just as messy as they are intriguing, as evidenced in ‘Candy’ and ‘Love & Death,’ respectively — the retelling of Betty Gore’s horrific 1980 homicide.
 Now, if you wish to learn all the vital details of this heinously bloody matter, including the victim’s background, the circumstances surrounding the same, and its aftermath, we’ve got you covered.

 How Did Betty Gore Die?

 Born in 1950 as the first of three children, Betty Gore (née Pomeroy) had always led a rather good life, especially with her conventionality frequently making her the center of attention.
 This aspect didn’t waver while she was in college either, where Betty fell in love with the teacher’s assistant in her math class, Allan Gore, only to marry him following a short yet sweet romance in 1970.
 The Norwich, Kansas native then moved around a bit with her growing family before settling down in Collin County, Texas, and taking up a teaching job at a nearby Wylie elementary school.

 As a working mother of two, Betty had a lot on her plate, but what really put a strain on her life was the postpartum depression she suffered after giving birth to her second daughter in 1979.
 She didn’t want to be alone even for a single night, which meant that when Allan had to travel out of town — to St. Paul, Minnesota — for a weekend for work in the summer of 1980, Betty wasn’t happy.
 This, combined with his wife’s usual routine of keeping their girls busy, is why Allan initially did not worry when his wife didn’t pick up his expected call from the airport on June 13, 1980.